bsgriggs/mendix-controllable-tab-container/README.md

 10. Set tab direction as where you want the tabs to be listed in relation to the tab's content.
 ![style](https://github.com/bsgriggs/mendix-controllable-tab-container/blob/media/style.png)

+#### Tips
+1. Want to further customize what happens when the user clicks on a tab?
+You can use the Disable Tab Change setting and a On Click action to have full control of what happens when the user clicks a tab.

 ## Demo project
 https://widgettesting105-sandbox.mxapps.io/p/controllable-tab-container